tracedelange/sales-console/README.md

 ## **Acknowledgements**

 The data generated in this project is entirely fictitious and not meant to represent any legitimate organization, product or individual, it is entirely for the purpose of gaining experience developing a tool and occasionally getting a laugh out of the absurd combinations that pop up.

+All credit to the author.txt file goes to the impressive group over at the University of Freiburg, the link to the dataset can be found [here](http://www2.informatik.uni-freiburg.de/~cziegler/BX/)

+All credit to the noun.txt file goes to [This kind individual](http://www.desiquintans.com/nounlist), who asserts that the data exists in the public domain, but I think they deserve a shout-out for such a useful dataset.

 If you have any comments or questions about this project, you can reach me at tracedelange@me.com